 Additionally, and perhaps even more importantly, the method I describe here will yield lower noise on the final B&W image.
 I have converted a photograph taken in Salt Lake City to B&W to illustrate the point.

 There is no noise reduction applied to any of the images.
-You can clearly see the extra noise on the sky if you use the Lightroom default method of converting your images to B&W. Compare that to the sky detail from the conversion using the method I describe and you will start using the Ekin method of gray scale conversion.
+You can clearly see the extra noise in the sky if you use the Lightroom default method of converting your images to B&W. Compare that to the sky detail from the conversion using the method I describe and you will start using the Ekin method of grayscale conversion.

 If you want to try it yourself, drop me a note and I will send you the original color image.
 You can do the conversion yourself.
 I do not know the innards of Lightroom to tell you why it is happening this way, or why Adobe chose a method that yields so much potential noise.
 But, would you like explanations or better B&W conversions?